 For further information on the Impact Alcohol project, or to organise an alcohol education session for your organisation, please contact Annie Bleeker on firstname.lastname@example.org

-ATODA is working with the youth and community services sector and ACT Libraries to organise a series of community information stalls and education sessions for workers, parents, carers, teachers and the general community.
+ATODA worked with the youth and community services sector and ACT Libraries to organise a series of community information stalls and education sessions for workers, parents, carers, teachers and the general community.

-These health promotion initiatives aim to increase knowledge about alcohol use in the ACT as well as provide information on the harms associated with use of the drug.
-Up-to-date statistics will also be presented on secondary students drinking patterns and strategies on how individuals, teachers and schools can prevent harm.
+These health promotion initiatives aimed to increase knowledge about alcohol use in the ACT as well as provide information on the harms associated with use of the drug.
+Up-to-date statistics was also presented on secondary students drinking patterns and strategies on how individuals, teachers and schools can prevent harm.